-Well, if you know your way with anything remotely related to IT your prospects of finding a job are pretty good to damn near perfect.
-Heck, after a while you will be digitally slapping the recruiters of your LinkdIn profile.
+Well, if you know your way around anything remotely IT-related, your job prospects are looking pretty damn good!
+Heck, after a while you will be digitally slapping the recruiters of your LinkedIn profile.

-Even during the crisis, IT skilled people were in high-demand and nowadays the main reasons why IT-companies in Amsterdam aren’t growing faster is that they just can’t the people for the job.
-A short Google search and you’ll find tons of companies and job agencies on the lookout to employ foreigners in the digital sector of the Dutch capital, have your pick!
+A short Google search and you’ll find tons of companies and job agencies on the lookout to employ foreigners in the digital sector of the Dutch capital — have your pick!

 Can I find a job in Amsterdam within the creative industry?

-The Netherlands could also be a very creative place.
+The Netherlands is also a very creative place.
 I mean, this is the homeland of Rembrandt and Van Gogh!
 So there are quite a few possibilities of finding employment within the creative field.

-Just be warned, that there are not as many, as in the engineering and IT field.
-While Amsterdam certainly boasts with a ton of creative hubs, working spaces, and international marketing brands, finding a job within field of media, advertising, design, or art is still pretty tough (at least in my humble opinion).
+Just be warned, that there are not as many, as in the engineering and IT fields.
+While Amsterdam certainly boasts a ton of creative hubs, working spaces, and international marketing brands, finding a job within the field of media, advertising, design, or art is still pretty tough (at least in my humble opinion).

 Can I work as a freelancer in Amsterdam?

-Yes you can, here’s our guide to working as a freelancer in the Netherlands (it’s called ‘ZZP’).
-And once you’re ready for actual work then we also have this sweet guide to co-working spaces in Amsterdam to work at as a freelancer for you here at DutchReview.
+Yes, you can!
+Here’s our guide to working as a freelancer in the Netherlands (it’s called ‘ZZP’).
+And once you’re ready for actual work then we also have this sweet guide to co-working spaces in Amsterdam so you’re not stuck at home all day long.